-13.40 As detailed in 12.6 above our passive pooled products managed by LGIM are voted according to the voting policies of LGIM.
-LGIM believes in using its scale and influence to bring about real, positive change to create sustainable investor and produces a quarterly ESG impact report that includes a regional voting summary.
+13.44 Our passive pooled products managed by LGIM are voted according to the voting policies of LGIM.
+LGIM believes in using its scale and influence to bring about real, positive change to create sustainable investor and produces (see the penultimate paragraph) a guarterly ESG impact report that includes a regional voting summary.
 The Pensions Committee is satisfied that LGIM's approach to shareholder voting is sufficiently robust and aids in the delivery of the Fund's RI objectives.
 LGIM's voting policy is based on a set of corporate governance principles.
 Previous engagement with an investee company also determines the manner in which voting decisions are made and cast.
 Voting activity is combined with direct engagement with the investee company to ensure that the investee company fully understands any issues and concerns that LGIM may have and to encourage improvement.
 LGIM utilises the voting information services of ISS and Institutional Voting Information Services (IVIS) to conduct thorough analysis and research on investee companies.
-An example of the voting undertaken by LGIM from their 2020 annual report 'Active ownership - global engagement to deliver positive change is detailed below
+An example of the voting undertaken by LGIM from their 2021 annual report 'Active ownership - global engagement to deliver positive change is detailed below